 The most difficult part of playing Star Wars: Galaxy of Heroes is scarcity.
 Whether it's scarcity of quality gear, training droids, or even credits, you're constantly waiting to take the next step in building up your squad.

 For the credit heist event, the only toons you can send in are scoundrels.
-As recently as six months ago, there weren't nearly as many scoundrels which left a lot of us out of luck.
-But now, if you're properly planning you can suit up a squad of 5 scoundrels to go make that money.
+Originally, there weren't nearly as many scoundrels to pick from, which left a lot of us out of luck.
+But now, if you plan properly, you can suit up a squad of 5 scoundrels to go make that money.

 Scoundrels also tend to be pivotal characters in other modes of the game, so this is one of the most direct ways to improve across the universe of Star Wars: GoH.